thomasabishop/eolas/zk/Electrons.md

 ## Valence

 The outer shell called the **valence shell** and the number of electrons it contains, the **valence**.
-This part of the electron is the most important from the point of view of electricity because it is from here that electrons can escape the atom and where electrons from other atoms may join.
+This part of the atom is the most important from the point of view of electricity because it is from here that electrons can escape the atom and where electrons from other atoms may join.